cbeams/spring-framework-2.5.x/readme.txt

 1. INTRODUCTION

-Spring is a layered Java/J2EE application framework, based on code published in "Expert One-on-One J2EE Design and Development" by Rod Johnson (Wrox, 2002).
+Spring is a modular Java/J2EE application framework, based on code published in "Expert One-on-One J2EE Design and Development" by Rod Johnson (Wrox, 2002).
 Spring includes:

 * Powerful JavaBeans-based configuration management, applying Inversion-of-Control principles.
 This makes wiring up applications quick and easy.
 No more singletons littered throughout your codebase, no more arbitrary